Anne Jaclard

-Anne Jaclard, born Anna Vasilyevna Korvin-Krukovskaya (1843–1887), was a Russian socialist and feminist revolutionary.
+Anne Jaclard, born Anna Vasilyevna Korvin-Krukovskaya (Анна Васильевна Корвин-Круковская, October 1843 – 12 September 1887), was a Russian socialist and feminist revolutionary.
 She participated in the Paris Commune and the First International and was a friend of Karl Marx.
 She was once courted by Fyodor Dostoyevsky, who published two of her stories in his journal.
-Her sister was the mathematician and socialist Sofia Kovalevskaya (1850–1891).
+Her sister was the mathematician and socialist Sofya Kovalevskaya (1850–1891).

 Early life

-Anna Vasilevna Korvin-Krukovskaya came from a respectable, wealthy military family of aristocratic status.
-Her father was General Vasily Korvin-Krukovsky.
-Anna and her sister, the future mathematician Sophia Kovalevskaya, were raised in an enlightened household.
+Anna Vasilevna Korvin-Krukovskaya was born in Saint Petersburg.
+She came from a respectable, wealthy military family of aristocratic status.
+Her father Lieutenant General Vasily Vasilyevich Korvin-Krukovsky, served in the Imperial Russian Army as head of the Moscow Artillery before retiring to Polibino, his family estate in Pskov Oblast in 1858.
+He was a member of the minor Russian nobility, of mixed Belarusian–Polish descent (Polish on his father's side).
+Her mother, Yelizaveta Fedorovna von Schubert, descended from a family of German immigrants to St. Petersburg who lived on Vasilievsky Island.

+Anna and her sister, the future mathematician Sofya Kovalevskaya, were raised in an enlightened household.
 As young women they read the materialist literature then popular—books by Ludwig Büchner, Carl Vogt and others—and the writings of nihilist and Narodnik social critics like Nikolai Chernyshevsky and Peter Lavrov.
 Both women became associated with radical Narodnik circles.

 In the 1860s, Anna was courted by the famous writer Fyodor Dostoyevsky.
 She met him in 1864, after publishing two stories in his literary journal, The Epoch, unbeknownst to her family.
 Dostoyevsky respected her talent and encouraged her writing.
 However, the two were not politically compatible.
-Although Dostoyevsky had sympathised with utopian socialist ideas in his youth and had even been banished to Siberia for his involvement in the Petrashevsky circle, by the 1860s he was becoming increasingly religious and conservative.
+Although Dostoyevsky had sympathised with utopian socialist ideas in his youth and had even been banished to Siberia for his involvement in the Petrashevsky Circle, by the 1860s he was becoming increasingly religious and conservative.
 She rejected his proposal in April 1865, but they remained on friendly terms for the rest of her life.
 It is thought that Dostoyevsky based the character of Aglaya Epanchina in The Idiot on Anna.